InnaVays/visual_collection/README.md

-# Visual Collection - a vocabulary of the most popular visualization format for beautiful visual storitaling
+# Visual Collection - a vocabulary of the most popular visualization format for beautiful visual storytelling

 ## Overview